vext01/hiby-issues/README.md

 feature requests) for Hiby products (namely Hiby OS and Hiby Music for mobile platforms).

+I want to be clear that this is not intended as an attack on Hiby and their products.
+Rather, I'd like to help improve the products.

 Note that this is *totally unofficial*.

 Also note that the author is not employed by Hiby.
 Since no source code is (or